publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stIII/ch55/schI/m__us_usc_t49_s5505.md

             (A)  __In general__  __.—__

-            Except as otherwise provided by this section, the Secretary shall award grants under this section in nonexclusive candidate topic areas established by the Secretary that address the research priorities identified in [section 503 of title 23][/us/usc/t23/s503].
+            Except as otherwise provided by this section, the Secretary shall award grants under this section in nonexclusive candidate topic areas established by the Secretary that address the research priorities identified in chapter 65.

             (B)  __Criteria__  __.—__

-            The Secretary, in consultation as appropriate with the Administrators of the Federal Highway Administration and the Federal Transit Administration, shall select each recipient of a grant under this section through a competitive process based on the assessment of the Secretary relating to—
+            The Secretary, in consultation with the Assistant Secretary for Research and Technology and the Administrator of the Federal Highway Administration and other modal administrations as appropriate, shall select each recipient of a grant under this section through a competitive process based on the assessment of the Secretary relating to—

                 (i) the demonstrated ability of the recipient to address each specific topic area described in the research and strategic plans of the recipient;